Syllyon/MQL5-Freelance-Alerts/README.md

 ## 🎯 Project Description
-Main goal for this proyect is to see if I can get to be one of the first to ever apply for a freelance job from MQL5 website, as other developers tends to swarm these jobs a minute after posting it.
+This project's primary objective is to test if I can be the first MetaQuotes developers to apply for a freelance job from the MQL5 website, since other developers often flood these positions minutes after they are published.
-This code sends telegram notifications for new real-time MQL5 Freelance job postings.
-You'll need to setup the Telegram Bot using the Botfather and create a public or private Telegram channel, then add the bot to it with permissions to send messages.
+This code notifies Telegram of any new, real-time Job postings for MQL5 Freelance In order to accomplish this, you must first set up the Telegram Bot using Botfather, then make a public or private Telegram channel and grant the bot permission to send messages.

 ## 🌟 Features
 - **Automated notifications**: Yep.